-Origins of Changing the Guard
+Origins of Changing the Guards

 Elite soldiers have guarded the King or Queen since the reign of Henry VII who made the Royal Body Guard a permanent institution which has spanned over 520 years of history.